 The final step is to go back over your spreadsheet with all its columns and ensure that you have all issues resolved and each page speaks to your persona.

 SEO is a big topic, so be sure to keep reading about it and get training if you need it.
-Even if you ask a partner like BusinessBrew to perform an SEO audit for you, you still need to learn about on-page SEO in order to maintain your efforts.
+Even if you outsource your SEO audit, you still need to learn about on-page SEO in order to maintain your efforts.